Add or remove trusted computers

 1. Edit your browser’s cookie settings.
 You can either set your browser to save cookies, or you can add an exception for Google Account cookies by adding [*.]google.com.
 Choose the browser you use below for more information on how to edit your settings.

-3. Check "Trust this computer" for each different browser or computer that you use.
+3. Check "Don't ask again on this computer" for each different browser or computer that you use.
 If you use different browsers or computers to sign in, make sure you check this box on every computer and adjust your cookie settings on each browser.